Domingo Faustino Sarmiento: Philosophy

 Coming from a family of writers, orators, and clerics, Domingo Sarmiento placed a great value on education and learning.
 He opened a number of schools including the first school in Latin America for teachers in Santiago in 1842: La Escuela Normal Preceptores de Chile.
-He proceeded to open 18 more schools and had mostly female teachers from the USA come to Argentina to instruct graduates how to be effective when teaching.
+He proceeded to open 18 more schools and had mostly female teachers from the United States come to Argentina to instruct graduates how to be effective when teaching.
 Sarmiento's belief was that education was the key to happiness and success, and that a nation could not be democratic if it was not educated.
 "We must educate our rulers," he said.
 "An ignorant people will always choose Rosas.".
-His views on the South American Indians have been more controversial.
-For example, in El Nacional (Nov.
-25, 1857) Sarmiento wrote: “Will we be able to exterminate the Indians?
+His views on the South American Indians have been more controversial, with some scholars arguing Sarmiento's views reflected the racism of his day.
+For example, in the periodical El Nacional, dated November 25, 1857, Sarmiento wrote: “Will we be able to exterminate the Indians?
 For the savages of America, I feel an invincible repugnance that I cannot cure.
 Those scoundrels are not anything more than disgusting Indians that I would hang if they reappeared.
 Lautaro and Caupolicán are dirty Indians, because that's how they are all.
 Incapable of progress, their extermination is providential and useful, sublime and great.
 They must be exterminated without even sparing the little one, who already has the instinctive hatred for the civilized man.”